MarcooLopez/Genomic-Selection/multi_environment.md

 ```

 **4. Reaction norm model**

-Including all environments together and modeling GxE using covariance structure.
+Including main effect that is common to all environments and modeling GxE using a covariance structure.

 ```
 # Fixed effect and main effects of markers